mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The top-level fields of a test file are as follows:

+.. _runOn:

 - ``runOn``: Optional array of documents.
-List of server version and/or topology requirements for which the tests can be run.
-If the test environment satisfies one or more of these requirements, the tests may be executed; otherwise, this file should be skipped.
-If this field is omitted, the tests can be assumed to have no particular requirements and should be executed.
+List of server version and/or topology requirements for which the tests in this file can be run.
+These requirements may be overridden on a per-test basis by `test.runOn <test_runOn_>`_.
+Test runners MUST skip a test if its requirements are not met.

   If set, the array should contain at least one document.
 The structure of each document is defined in `runOnRequirement`_.

+.. _createEntities:

 - ``createEntities``: Optional array of documents.
 List of entities (e.g. client, collection, session objects) that should be created before each test case is executed.
 The structure of each document is defined in `entity`_.

+.. _collectionName:

 - ``collectionName``: Optional string.
 Name of collection under test.
 This is primarily useful when the collection name must be referenced in an assertion.
-  If unset, drivers may use whatever value they prefer.
+  If unset, test runners may use whatever value they prefer.

+.. _databaseName:

 - ``databaseName``: Optional string.
 Name of database under test.
 This is primarily useful when the database name must be referenced in an assertion.
-  If unset, drivers may use whatever value they prefer.
+  If unset, test runners may use whatever value they prefer.

 .. _initialData: